Tito Livio De Sanctis: Doctor of medicine

 His first experiences in the medical studies (Anatomy, Physiology, Surgery) were at l'Aquila.
 He graduated in Naples at University 'Federico II'.

 MD career

 He was appointed surgeon at the Ospedale dei Pellegrini and at Complesso degli Incurabili, important hospitals of Naples.
 In 1861, he became professor of surgical pathology at University 'Federico II'.

-He wrote many scientific works, among his most significant publications there were: Corso generale di Patologia Chirurgica, a book adopted for years by the Neapolitan surgical school, Ulceri e piaghe: saggio di clinica chirurgica, Chirurgia italiana e la Patologia Cellulare.
+He wrote many scientific works.
+Among his most significant publications were: Corso generale di Patologia Chirurgica, a book adopted for years by the Neapolitan surgical school, and Ulceri e piaghe: saggio di clinica chirurgica, Chirurgia italiana e la Patologia Cellulare.